top of page

 Andrew started his fundraising career at the age of five, collecting Christian Aid envelopes door-to-door, and developing a very thick skin in the process.
 He went on to hold senior fundraising positions at Help the Aged, the British Red Cross and Sightsavers and, as a consultant, has worked with a wide range of charities including Guide Dogs, Diabetes UK, Maggie's, the RNLI, the British Heart Foundation, Home-Start UK, Kamelia Kids and The Saltdean Lido Trust, as well as numerous hospices and NHS hospital trusts.

-Andrew specialises in corporate and trusts fundraising, fundraising reviews, interim management, capital appeals, and in writing impactful proposals, pitches, appeals and strategies.
+Andrew specialises in trust and corporate fundraising, fundraising reviews, capital appeals, and in writing impactful funding applications, proposals, pitches and strategies.
 A regular speaker on fundraising, Andrew has also written chapters for the last three editions of the Directory of Social Change’s Corporate Fundraising and Partnerships guide and both editions of the DSC's Community Fundraising guide.

 A Full Member of the Chartered Institute of Fundraising, Andrew received the Institute's Professional Fundraiser of the Year Award in 1997.

-In his spare time, and when he's not supporting Brighton & Hove Albion, Andrew is a trustee of of a grantmaking charitable trust, a director of a not-for-profit care home for retired clergy and, for the last twelve years, he's been churchwarden and trustee of St Michael & All Angels, a Grade I-listed Anglican church in central Brighton.
+In his spare time, and when he's not following Brighton & Hove Albion, Andrew is a trustee of a grant-making charitable trust and a director / trustee of a not-for-profit care home for retired clergy.
+He has also been a churchwarden and trustee of St Michael & All Angels, a Grade I-listed Anglican church in central Brighton for the last 15 years.

 Helen Peel

-Helen has over 25 years’ experience in the voluntary sector - having worked for Help the Aged, the National Centre for Volunteering, Parents for Children, The Queen Alexandra Hospital Home in Worthing and The Citizenship Foundation.
+Helen has over 30 years’ experience in the voluntary sector - having worked for Help the Aged, the National Centre for Volunteering, Parents for Children, The Queen Alexandra Hospital Home and The Citizenship Foundation.

 As a consultant and freelancer, she specialises in trusts, foundations and statutory fundraising and works with a range of organisations including Whoopsadaisy, a Brighton-based charity working with children and families living with cerebral palsy.

-Other clients have included St John's School and College in Brighton; St Catherine's Hospice in Crawley, Phyllis Tuckwell Hospice and MuchLoved, the InMem charity.
+Other clients have included St John's School and College in Brighton; St Catherine's Hospice in Crawley, Phyllis Tuckwell Hospice and MuchLoved, the memorial tribute charity.

 Helen is also a Full Member of the Chartered Institute of Fundraising.

-When not fundraising, Helen's passions are watching live music in Brighton, hunting down bargains in the city's charity shops and walking by the sea.
+When not fundraising, Helen's passions are watching live music, hunting down bargains in the Brighton's many charity shops and walking by the sea.

 David Hanley - Associate Consultant